hibbitts-design/grav-skeleton-helios-open-reader/README.md

 - **Content you own and can take anywhere** — everything lives as portable Markdown files on your server, fully independent of any platform or service.
 Switch tools, migrate hosts, or open a pull request — your content travels with you, not with the platform.
 - **Embeds cleanly into any LMS** — one URL parameter displays content only, without surrounding navigation; internal links carry it forward automatically.
 No LTI configuration or institutional integration required.
 - **No build pipeline, ever** — edit in the browser-based Admin panel and changes go live immediately.
 Unlike static site generators for open textbooks, there's nothing to install locally and no commit → push → build → deploy cycle.
+- **An Admin Panel that keeps getting better** — Helios-inspired refresh today, with a ground-up redesign coming as part of Grav's next major release.
 - **A CMS and Git, not a choice between them** — most platforms give you one or the other: a browser editor that locks content in a database, or a Git workflow that requires technical setup.
 Helios Open Reader gives you both: browser-based editing and automatic Git Sync with GitHub or Codeberg.
 - **Plain text export for open access** — optionally publish all reader content as structured plain text, portable and format-neutral, ready for search indexing, ebook pipelines, and any tool that can read a URL.